mikewest/mgc/screencasts/a11y/screenreaders-101/index.markdown

 Let's move on to the next element and see how that sounds.

 >> CHROMEVOX: I'm [Beep] ChromeVox Link.
-Comma. the DOM Document Object Mode is all I know.
+Comma. the DOM Document Object Model is all I know.
 Period.

 >> MIKE: Interesting.
 ChromeVox has read something that's actually different from what I see here.
 Let's hop into the DOM and figure out why that is.